-The Modern and Classical Languages and Literatures program offer major and minor programs in French and Spanish, and minor programs in French, German, Latin, Spanish and Teaching English-as-a-Second or -Foreign Language (TESL/TEFL).
-These programs increase the student’s fluency in the language studied or deepens their understanding of the English language.
+These programs increase a student’s fluency in the language studied or deepens their understanding of the English language.
 Additionally, the foreign language majors and minors provide a broad understanding of the literature and the culture studied.

-In conjunction with another area of specialization, the competence gained in the modern language major program will prepare the student for careers in fields such as the health sciences, international business and commerce, law and communications and international relations.
+In conjunction with another area of specialization, the competence gained in the study of a modern language will prepare students for careers in fields such as the health sciences, international business and commerce, law and communications and international relations.

 - Work in the Modern Language Resource Center as part of the elementary and intermediate language courses.
 This is designed to teach and test listening comprehension and speaking skills.